 BEFORE taking the steps below, make sure you have your license/serial number available.
 You would have received this number when you purchased the software.
-If you do not have it, contact customer service.

 This is likely caused by upgrading to Windows 10.
 See Windows 10 support below and follow the steps.
 If you have not upgraded to Windows 10, it’s possible you just need to manage your 3D Settings.
 Start at Step 2 under the Windows 10 error directions.